The Playbook on Tech Nonprofit Business Models

 -

 Apply for 501(c)(3) status.
 We believe in you!
-Here’s a guide on how to do it, and learn more about the process in Chapter 12: Tech Nonprofit Administration.
+Here’s a guide on how to do it, and learn more about the process in The Playbook on Tech Nonprofit Administration.

 -